4E71-NOP/FlexibleLampStack/readme.md

 * Include vsftpd
 * Include some CMS like wordpress, dupral etc.

 I'm open to suggestions.
-Open a request in the corresponding section of this depot if you want to.
+Feel fre to open a request in the corresponding section of this depot if you want to.

+# Bugs

+I'll do my best to help.